yoavz/EDAN20-lab4/README.md

 Extracting Subject-Verb-Object triples
 --------------------------------------

 Extracting the triples required a little more work.
 The program was refined to, on encountering an `SS` relation, iterate an additional time through the sentence and find if any other word contained an `OO` relation to the same verb.
 In addition, a TripleStore class was written to help keep track of the frequencies and triples.
 A total of 5,844 triples were found.
-The following were the five most frequence and their respective frequencies:
+The following were the five most frequent and their respective frequencies:

 ```
 Subject: man, Verb: gifter, Object: sig